o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 `-h, --help`

-show this help message and exit
+Shows the help message.

 `-en ENGINE_NAME, --engine-name ENGINE_NAME`

-Engine name.
+The name of an engine.

 `-pn PROJECT_NAME, --project-name PROJECT_NAME`

-Project name.
+The name of a project.

 `-gn GEM_NAME, --gem-name GEM_NAME`

-Gem name.
+The name of a Gem.

 `-tn TEMPLATE_NAME, --template-name TEMPLATE_NAME`

-Template name.
+The name of a template.

 `-df {engines,projects,gems,templates,restricted}, --default-folder {engines,projects,gems,templates,restricted}`

-The default folders for o3de.
+The default folders for engines, projects, Gems, templates, and restricted folders in O3DE.

 `-rn REPO_NAME, --repo-name REPO_NAME`

-Repo name.
+The name of a repository.

 `-rsn RESTRICTED_NAME, --restricted-name RESTRICTED_NAME`

-Restricted name.
+The name of a restricted folder.

 `-ohf OVERRIDE_HOME_FOLDER, --override-home-folder OVERRIDE_HOME_FOLDER`

-By default the home folder is the user folder, override it to this folder.
+Overrides the default home folder with the specified folder.
+By default, the home folder is the user folder.

 ## `enable-gem`